Forehead Lift (Brow Lift) in San Francisco

 If your eyebrows are settling down on the forehead and crowding your upper eyelids, you can

-benefit from a forehead lift.
-Other signs that a forehead lift will help are if you have horizontal
+benefit from a brow lift.
+Other signs that a brow lift will help are if you have horizontal

 forehead lines or furrows between the eyebrows.

 Dr. Cedars frequently uses the endoscope, essentially a TV camera on a tube, to see under the

 skin, so the incisions (and therefore the scars) can be limited to several lines extending straight

 back from the hairline, each less than an inch long.
 No shaving of hair is required.
 The tissues

 are freed under the skin.
 The lift is maintained by placing internal sutures through the deep

 tissues and securing them through small tunnels through the outer bone of the head.
 This operation

 is usually done under general anesthesia and may be combined with other operations such as facelift

 For men, sometimes a very simple operation can be done that leaves a scar at the upper edge of